 Notices

-TOWN OFFICES/DEPARTMENTS CLOSED
+TOWN HALL CLOSED

-Thursday, July 21st, 6:30 – 8 pm, Eaton Town Hall
+Thursday, February 29, 6:30 – 8:00 PM at Eaton Town Hall

 FIRE PERMITS